graphenesec/graphenesec.github.io/_posts/2021-02-08-building-a-fast-and-secure-website.md

 This doesn’t mean less technical people should be deterred from embracing Jekyll and its [Jamstack](https://jamstack.org/what-is-jamstack/) relatives.
 Far from it.
 If you can get a web developer to do the initial setup for you, it's not too hard to then add and modify your own content.
 When you create a new piece of content, you just need to create a file in a format called [Markdown](https://www.markdownguide.org/) - which is really quite simple and intuitive to use - and then upload it to your site.

-Though it does involve adding some additional steps and components, there is also a [growing field of Content Management System (CMS) platforms](https://jamstack.org/headless-cms/), some of which appear to offer a user experience more comparable to Wordpress.
+Though it does involve adding some additional steps and components, there is also a [growing field of Content Management System (CMS) platforms](https://jamstack.org/headless-cms/).
+I didn't find a free option that suited my needs, but I can see them working well for users of a website that has already been set up.

 # More speed (and even more security)